- First Name

 - About Me

-Portions of my research have been published in the Journal of Urban History and Public Seminar.
-My scholarship has also been profiled by The American Historical Association and the Baltimore Sun
+Portions of my research have been published in the Journal of Urban History and Enterprise and Society.
+My scholarship has also been profiled by The American Historical Association and the Baltimore Sun.

 I am also interested in the connections between the rise of Jim Crow and colonialism and slavery worldwide.
-I recently completed a digital project that maps the British investors who financed one of the first segregated suburbs in the United States.
+My digital project, Building Suburban Power, maps the British investors who financed one of the first segregated suburbs in the United States.
 In keeping with this turn toward global urban history, my next project will focus on the interactions between American realtors and Latin American consumers in the mid-twentieth century.

 My teaching interests include U.S. history, transnational history, cities, business, and politics.
 Regardless of the specific topic, I alert students to the historical dimension of processes they might take to be natural.